danielabrahamgit/collisionsplusplus/README.md

 # collisionsplusplus
-Until I learn how to use make, I made a `comp.bat` file to compile the program!
+Until I learn how to get vscode to recognize make, I made a `comp.bat` file to compile the program!
 Simply run that bat file with the -r flag to run the program.
 Also it is worth mentioning that this video has saved me a lot of time.
 Use [this link](https://www.youtube.com/watch?v=AUFZnA3lW_Q) to setup freeglut/opengl.

+Equations will be drafted and included in a pdf soon.

 Poisson-disc generator used by: [this github repo](https://github.com/corporateshark/poisson-disk-generator)